imteekay/machine-learning-research/books/understanding-deep-learning/README.md

 - Define regions (or substs) of the input based on f (fxf) and s (stride).
 - The max pooling gets the highest number in each region and output a matrix (or cube if the number of channels is greater than 1)
 - Average pooling: instead of getting the highest number, we average the numbers in each region.

+## ResNet

+ResNet introduces skip connections (also known as residual connections or shortcut connections) that add the output of an earlier layer to the output of a later layer.

+- Residual Block: The fundamental building block of a ResNet is the residual block.
+A typical residual block consists of a few convolutional layers (usually two or three), batch normalization, and activation functions.
+- Skip Connection: The key innovation is the skip connection.
+This connection takes the input of the residual block and directly adds it to the output of the convolutional layers within that block.
+  - The skip connection adds the input of the entire block only to the output of the very last layer within that block

+Benefits

+- Addresses the Vanishing/Exploding Gradient Problem: By providing a direct path for the gradient to flow backward during training, skip connections help to mitigate the vanishing and exploding gradient problems that plague very deep networks.
+The gradient can effectively "skip" over several layers, ensuring that earlier layers still receive a meaningful gradient signal.
+- Facilitates Learning Identity Mappings: In very deep networks, some layers might not learn useful features.
+With skip connections, if the convolutional layers in a block learn close to zero, the block effectively acts as an identity function (output is approximately equal to the input).
+This makes it easier to train deeper networks, as adding more layers doesn't necessarily hurt performance.
+- Improved Information Flow: Skip connections allow information from earlier layers to be directly passed to later layers, helping to preserve important features and details that might be lost through multiple transformations.